ft-mugurel/BLOG/content/en/posts/vuln-1001/index.md

 ## Control Flow Integrity (CFI)
 - Control flow integrity (CFI) is a technique used to ensure that the control flow of the program is not altered.
 # Heap Buffer Overflow
+## What is a heap buffer overflow?
+- A heap buffer overflow is a type of vulnerability that occurs when a program writes more data to a buffer on the heap than it can hold.
+This can lead to overwriting adjacent memory locations, including function pointers and other important data, which can allow an attacker to execute arbitrary code.
+### Common causes of heap buffer overflows
+- Using unsafe functions like `malloc`, `calloc`, and `realloc` that do not check the size of the destination buffer.
+- Sequentially data writes with in a loop with an ACID loop condition.
+# Out of Bounds Write
+## What is an out of bounds write?
+- An out of bounds write is a type of vulnerability that occurs when a program writes data to a memory location that is outside the bounds of the allocated buffer.
+This can lead to overwriting adjacent memory locations, including function pointers and other important data, which can allow an attacker to execute arbitrary code.